 In the absence of special arrangements, employment of members of the faculty is for a period of nine months.
+All members of the faculty shall be available from the fourth calendar day prior to the first day of registration and at least until after commencement.
 In the event that employment is or subsequently becomes for one semester, either fall or spring, the salary shall be one-half of the nine month stipend.